aksholokhov/gspack/README.md

 scripts, extra files listed in `extra_files`, and instructions for GradeScope AutoGrader, so now you can create a new GradeScope programming assignment and to upload this archive when prompted.

-Next, suppose a student wrote the following solution for this assignment:
+Next, suppose a student writes the following solution for this assignment:
 ```python
 import numpy as np
 import pickle